edwardhan925192/TimesNet/README.md

 # train datasets returns single target and n sequences
 # test datasets returns last of n batch of sequences without targets

-# split_train_validation_timeseries function takes 3 parameters, 1.
-Dfs that are going to be splitted, 2.
-Validation range which are going to be tuples of range of index that is going to be used for predictioin, and 3.
-Sequence length that are going to be used for prediction validation
+# split_train_validation_timeseries function takes 3 parameters,
+# 1. Dfs that are going to be splitted
+# 2. Validation range which are going to be tuples of range of index that is going to be used for predictioin
+# 3. Sequence length that are going to be used for prediction validation

 from validation_split import split_train_validation_timeseries
 ```